cerenkilinc/ckilinc/README.md

 ### Data Integration:
 - The datasets are merged using the common variable Country, forming a unified dataset containing social and economic indicators alongside crime perception scores.
 Only countries with complete key variables are retained for analysis.

+### Feature Engineering:
+ - After merging all datasets, the variables — including happiness, education rate, life expectancy, and crime index — will be standardized to a common 0–1 scale to allow fair comparison across indicators.
+Additional derived metrics, such as the education-to-crime ratio and happiness-to-crime ratio, will be generated to capture the relative impact of social well-being on crime levels.
+Finally, each country will be categorized by region (for example, Europe, Asia, or Africa) to enable regional comparisons and identify broader geographic patterns in the data.

 ---
 # Analysis Plan

+### Statistical Analysis:
+ - Conduct correlation and regression analyses to measure how happiness, education rate, and life expectancy affect the crime index.
+Use statistical tests such as Pearson correlation and multiple linear regression to identify significant relationships between the variables.

+### Comparative Analysis:
+ - Compare regional differences (e.g., Europe vs. Asia) to observe how development level influences crime perception.
+Examine whether higher education or happiness levels consistently correspond to lower crime rates across different regions.

+### Visualization:
+ - Use scatter plots and heatmaps to display correlations among variables, and regression plots to illustrate how changes in education, health, and happiness relate to variations in crime levels.
+Choropleth maps will be created to visualize global patterns in crime perception.

 ---
 # Expected Outcomes / Deliverables